Albert Rowland: Athletics

-A race walker, Rowland won both the 1-mile and 3-miles track walk titles at the New Zealand national athletics championships in 1907.
+A race walker, Rowland won both the 1-mile and 3-mile track walk titles at the New Zealand National Athletics Championships in 1907.

 He represented Australasia at the 1908 Olympic Games in London.
-He finished fifth in the final of the 3500 metres walk behind teammate, and fellow New Zealander, Harry Kerr, who won the bronze medal.
+He finished fifth in the final of the 3500 metres walk behind teammate and fellow New Zealander, Harry Kerr, who won the bronze medal.
 He also competed in the 10-miles walk, finishing fifth in his heat and not progressing to the final.

+Rowland finished second behind Ernest Webb in the 2 miles walk event at the British 1909 AAA Championships.

 World War I

 Rowland was working on his own account as an optician in Wellington when he enlisted in the New Zealand Expeditionary Force in July 1916.
 He travelled to Britain with the 21st Reinforcements on the Waitemata, arriving in Plymouth on 27 March 1917.
 On the voyage, Rowland was one of the editors of the onboard magazine, the Waitemata Wobbler.
-He was commissioned as a second lieutenant in the New Zealand Rifle Brigade on 30 April 1918, and was attached to the New Zealand Cyclist Battalion when he was killed in the Second Battle of the Marne on 23 July 1918.
+He was commissioned as a second lieutenant in the New Zealand Rifle Brigade on 30 April 1918.
+He was attached to the New Zealand Cyclist Battalion when he was killed in the Second Battle of the Marne on 23 July 1918.
 He was buried in the Marfaux British Cemetery.